-Even now-in the great FTR research laboratories-men are finding new uses for quartz crystals - pointing the way to widespread industrial and civilian use after the war is won.
+Even now-in the great FTR research laboratorics-men are finding new uses for

-Megatherm, Federal's pioneering induction and dielectric heating equipment, is giving outstanding production line performance in the metals, plastics, food, testile and
+Megatherm, Federal's pioneering induction and dielectric heating equipment, is giving outstanding production line performance in the metals, plastics, food, textile and other industries.
+To achieve mass production Federal has installed new machinery and new methods to speed crystals on their way to war-and will continue to be a leader in crystal production.
+Now is the time to get to know Federal.